Family law – Dispelling some of the myths (or breaking up doesn’t need to be quite so hard to do)

 If you ultimately decide to proceed without a lawyer – well, that’s your choice.
 But you should get some advice first.
 We have a Free First Interview Scheme so you shouldn’t be scared off by the question of costs.

-- Myth #2 I haven’t finally decided if I want to separate so I don’t need see a lawyer. +
+Myth 2 – I haven’t finally decided if I want to seperate so I don’t need to see a lawyer.

 We charge on a fee for service basis.
 So, yes, the more work we have to do, the more it costs.
 However, the key concept here is what “we have to do”.
 We haven’t been in business this long by making matters any more lengthy or complex than they need to be.
 We put ourselves in your position and give you the advice that best suits your matter for you.
 Put concisely: We get it.